 - A community is formed by a group of people living together in a particular area.
 If the people in a community wish to lead a healthy life, they should maintain basic community hygiene.
-It can be done by adopting the following measures. - ➤ The surroundings should be kept clean. - Drains should be covered properly. - ➤ The domestic wastes should be segregated and properly disposed off safely in separate dust bins provided by the Government (Green and Blue). - ➤ Used water from houses should not be let out into open drains or open areas
+It can be done by adopting the following measures.

+- Drains should be covered properly.
+The domestic The domestic wastes should be segregated and properly disposed off safely in separate dust bins provided by the Government (Green and Blue). - ➤ Used water from houses should not be let out into open drains or open areas

-Dengue is spread by mosquitoes of Aedesaegypti caused by DEN-1, 2 virus belonging to the type- flavivirus.
+Dengue is spread by mosquitoes of Aedes aegypti caused by DEN-1, 2 virus belonging to the type- flavivirus.
 It decrease counting of the blood platelets of human blood and it has a maximum flight range of 50-100 meters in and around the places.